 The first recorded sign of trouble was at Portland, Dorset, in AD 789.

 A group of Scandinavian ‘traders’ took umbrage at their business affairs being monitored and controlled by the local king’s representative.
 They promptly killed the unfortunate official along with his retinue.

-The next big recorded event was the famous raid on the monastic settlement of Lindisfarne in 793.
+The next big recorded event was the famous raid on the monastic settlement of Lindisfarne in AD 793.
 Later, raids in places like Portland and Southampton (Hamwih) increased in the 830s and 840s.

 The ‘Great Heathen Army’